 - Carry out an in-depth exploration of one topic in the form of a self-directed research project.

 This is a 3-credit graduate seminar.
-For the first 10 weeks of the fall semester, we will meet for three 75-minute class periods each week.
-You should expect to work on course learning activities for about 3 hours out of classroom for each hour of class.
+We will meet for two 75-minute class periods each week over the fall semester, and you should expect to work on course learning activities for about 3 hours out of classroom for every class period.

-The final project may be done in groups of three (or in rare situations, two) students.
-Collaborative projects with people outside the class may be allowed, but check with me first.
-Everything else you turn in---from homework assignments to discussion questions---should be your own work.
-Concretely: you may discuss together, but you must write up solutions entirely on your own, without any records of the discussion (physical, digital, or otherwise).
+The final project may be done individually or in groups of two students.
+Collaborative projects with people outside the class may be allowed, but please check with me first.

 Access and Accommodation